Fall 2026 Admissions Now Open: Apply Now!

 You will learn

-Address the root causes of current social, economic, administrative and environmental challenges to empower populations to bring unity of thought-action.
+Address the root causes of current social, economic (wealth and poverty), and environmental challenges to empower populations to achieve unity of thought and action.

-Gain capacity to contribute to spiritual-material sustainability (prosperity) in students’ local communities by understanding the prerequisites for a shared global prosperity.
+Gain the capacity and commitment to contribute to sustainability (prosperity) in students’ local communities.

-Participate effectively in public discourse about sustainability from institutional and grassroots levels.
+Participate effectively in public discourse or social action on environmental stewardship at the institutional and grassroots levels.

 Meet Your Faculty